bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/u/UserInterfaceType_2vSpfYCJv1kBISUSIgQtwO/Documentation.md

-Indicate the user interface of the desktop console.
+Indicates the user interface of the computer.